adventure-major-project/frontend/README.md

 ### Documentation

 Before ending up your day's work, document everything you did, changed, added as well in short detail in the `@/docs/` folder, with proper naming.

+### Push and Pulls

+Push your code to a seperate branch (usually your name or the issue you're working on), request for a pull, and follow it up until the senior reviews it.